Seandirectory/Seandirectory/README.md

 # Nilspace
 Hey, i prefer to use pronouns They/Them or He/Him, please don't use She/Her for me, thank you.

-I like to be called Sean/Seil but you can call me Koshii/Koi too idm.
+I like to be called Sean/Seil or Beatzz (My old name for old friends only !)
+I'm pretty selective about who i follow/only follow my friends so sorry if i don't follow back;(

 ***//PLEASE INTERACT CAREFULLY WITH ME, ESPECIALLY WHEN YOU MENTION SEAN!!!
 I have unstable mood sobs//***
 ![Image](https://github.com/user-attachments/assets/818ce37a-575b-4ef1-8263-ab0c303e305b)